How deleading can affect you and your children’s health?

 The first thing you want to do is to determine if the property was built before 1978 or not.
 If it is after, you don’t have to worry about anything.
 You’ll know that there’s no lead in the property at least due to paint.
 As a result, you can rent it to anybody under the age of 6 years old.

-In Massachusetts, they require that if a family is having a child under the age of six, you are legally obligated to delead it.
+In Massachusetts, landlords are legally required to remove lead if a family with a child under six is living in the property.
 It’s not enough to be able to say “I’m, not sure, I don’t know”.
 Ignorance is not bliss in this case.
 If it’s built before 1978, what you’ll do is you’re just going to Google mass lead-safe homes.
-There’s a database in which you can type in your address, and see if reports or any certification are saying that your property is deleaded.
+You can enter your address in a database to see if there are any certificates or reports attesting to the lead-free status of your property.

 If there are reports, you can look at it and see what hazards have been found, and if there’s none, that means that hasn’t been tested.

-It’s a good practice to be able to have the test done in advance.
-Just so you know what you’re dealing with, and also just be able to delead it should you want to.
+It’s always a good idea to get the test done ahead of time.
+That way, you’ll know exactly what’s going on and can take care of the lead if you decide to.
 But it doesn’t increase the value potentially as well as the rentability of your unit because you’re now opening up your property to children and you can advertise it as such.
-Rather than having to be reactive, should someone come to you and need a unit deleaded because they’re going to be occupying your unit with a child under the age of six.
+Instead of reacting last minute if someone needs the unit made lead-safe because they’re moving in with a child under six, it’s better to be prepared

 You need to hire an inspector